Everything you need to know about ordination, officiating, and the Church of Pride.

 Yes.
 We process all payments through Stripe, one of the world's most trusted payment platforms.
 We never see or store your credit card information.
 Stripe handles all payment security and is PCI-DSS compliant.

-After getting ordained, the general process is: (1) Check with the county clerk's office where the wedding will be held to understand local requirements.
-(2) Register if your jurisdiction requires it.
-(3) Ensure the couple has obtained their marriage license.
-(4) Perform the ceremony, which must include a declaration of intent (the vows) and a pronouncement of marriage.
-(5) Ensure all required parties sign the marriage license.
-(6) File or return the signed marriage license to the appropriate government office within the timeframe required by your jurisdiction — deadlines vary by state, so confirm with the local clerk.
+After getting ordained, the general process is: (1) Check your state and county requirements.
+(2) Contact the county clerk's office where the wedding will be held and confirm they will accept a Church of Pride ordination certificate by name — do this BEFORE the ceremony, not after.
+(3) Register if your jurisdiction requires it.
+(4) Ensure the couple has obtained their marriage license.
+(5) Perform the ceremony, which must include a declaration of intent (the vows) and a pronouncement of marriage.
+(6) Ensure all required parties sign the marriage license.
+(7) File or return the signed marriage license to the appropriate government office within the required timeframe (typically 4 to 30 days depending on the state).
+If at any point your clerk does not accept our certificate, contact us at hello@churchofpride.com for a full refund.